-Everett "is fully integrated with Mystic 8 and 9, and each depends on the other to operate economically.""30 FERC also approved Staff's revenue-crediting mechanism, acknowledging the need to "balance[] the goals of refunding to ratepayers as much as possible while still providing an incentive for Mystic to pursue forward third-party sales."31 FERC rejected allocating costs based on the Units' use of Everett's physical systems, despite evidence that the Mystic Units are capable of using at most roughly 39 percent of Everett's simultaneous vaporization capacity.32
+extremely close relationship between Everett and Mystic 8 and 9," adding that even a 100 percent allocation of Everett's costs posed no jurisdictional issue because Everett "'is fully integrated with Mystic 8 and 9, and each depends on the other to operate economically.""
+FERC also approved Staff's revenue-crediting mechanism, acknowledging the need to "balance[] the goals of refunding to ratepayers as much as possible while still providing an incentive for Mystic to pursue forward third-party sales."
+FERC rejected allocating costs based on the Units' use of Everett's physical systems, despite evidence that the Mystic Units are capable of using at most roughly 39 percent of Everett's simultaneous vaporization capacity.

 On rehearing, FERC walked back its reliance on the "extremely close relationship" between Mystic and Everett and acknowledged its lack of jurisdiction over Everett.
-33 Despite this recognition, FERC refused to reconsider its 91 percent allocation finding, 34 even while acknowledging that: (1) Everett's costs should be allocated based on the application of "cost causation principles"; (2) the Commission's task is to determine the percentage of Everett's fixed operating costs "attributable to serving Mystic" 35; and (3) "some vapor sales are made to third"
+Despite this recognition, FERC refused to reconsider its 91 percent allocation finding, even while acknowledging that: (1) Everett's costs should be allocated based on the application of "cost causation principles"; (2) the Commission's task is to determine the percentage of Everett's fixed operating costs